 “With a lot of agricultural applications, field compaction is a large concern.
 For users driving a piece of equipment that utilizes heavy implements like a slurry spreader, coupled with heavy loads, this concern is magnified,” said Hoover.

 “In addition to less damage to the soil, our customers were looking to achieve a larger area output with wider injectors within a lower power range on their tractors,” said Valéry Bailly, Sales Director at Joskin.
 “Doing so would allow them to reach higher levels of productivity with the same equipment.
 Plus, protecting the soil now also protects future harvests.”
-John Deere Power Systems

 This is where the electromechanical power split gearbox comes into play.
 “The solution provides traction assist on the slurry implement, which reduces field compaction.
 The reduced slip decreases overall soil damage.
 This gives farmers the ability to go out into the field and work in less-than-ideal conditions, increasing overall productivity and adding crucial available working hours within a tight window,” said Hoover.

 The Deere eAutoPowr transmission utilizes two high-power electric machines, instead of the conventional hydrostatic unit, to achieve the required gear ratio.
 One electric machine is coupled to the engine and the other is coupled to the summing planetaries to deliver infinitely-adjustable wheel speeds.
 The electric machines are then coupled through a dual inverter, which controls electric power.
 This award-winning solution represents the first electro-mechanical power split gearbox in the agricultural industry.